-On behalf of the Board, I would like to express my sincere appreciation to our shareholders for their enduring belief in the long-term prospects of SinoCloud, despite the challenges in recent years.
+On behalf of the Board, I would like to express my sincere appreciation to our shareholders for their enduring belief in the long-term prospects of the Company, despite the challenges in recent years.
 We are relentless in our support to enhance long-term shareholder value and thank you for your support in our vision for the Group.

-I would like to thank Mr Zhang Dai, who resigned with effect from 24 March 2020, for his contribution to the Group during his tenure.
-Meanwhile, we would like to take this opportunity to welcome Mr Luk Siu Fung, Mark, who was appointed as Executive Director and Chief Operating Officer on 1 April 2020, and will be able to assist me in overall strategic planning.
+I would like to take this opportunity to welcome Mr. Lam Chun Hei, Justin who was appointed as Executive Director and Chief Operating Officer on 12 August 2021.
+He will be assisting me in overall strategic planning and business development of the Company.

 I would also like to express my gratitude to our customers, suppliers and business associates who have supported us during the year.
+I would also like to express my sincere thanks to all our employees for their hard work and contributions.
 We look forward to reaching new milestones together in the year ahead.